-The vendor process map you wrote shows eight steps:
+The vendor process map shows eight steps:

 The Accounting Policies and Procedures Manual contains a Vendor Selection procedure that you can customize.
 How do you find it?
 In the back of the manual, you’ll find the “Index”.
 Search the index for your keyword, “vendor”.
 (You could also look through the table of contents in the front of the manual.)
 You find the Vendor Selection procedure, containing three steps, or activities (Vendor Selection, Vendor Inspection, and Vendor Files), in the “Purchasing” section.

 Your process consists of eight activities, so you expand the pre-written procedure, adding the other five steps, or otherwise modify the Bizmanualz procedure to reflect your actual situation.
 Add your process map (a handy visual aid) to the front of the procedure, and you’re done!

 Writing a new procedure can take between 4 and 40 hours, depending on the complexity of the process you’re documenting and whether forms are required.
 The complexity of a process, as well as your level of expertise in that subject, determines the amount of research — into standards, laws or regulations, references, and the like — you need to do.
 Forms also require time and effort to research and produce, assuming you don’t already have them.
 The Bizmanualz Vendor Selection procedure contains six pages of forms, including a detailed vendor inspection checklist.
 Many Bizmanualz procedures also include a “References” section, which can help you as you research certain topics.